coreos/tectonic-docs/Documentation/install/rhel/installing-workers.md

 ### Set SELinux to Permissive mode

 It is required to run SELinux in Permissive mode.
 Running in Enforcing mode will block permissions for worker nodes.
+The following command will switch to Permissive mode until reboot.

 ```
-setenforce 0
+$ setenforce 0
 ```

+To boot into Permissive mode or with SELinux disabled completely, set `SELINUX=permissive` or `SELINUX=disabled` in `/etc/selinux/config`.

 ### Enable and start the service